-Eventually, all of my clients and E-Course participants end up asking the same question: If I’m with such a great guy (or girl), why am I so terrified?
-It’s an understandable question to ask on the threshold of marriage as the terror (and yes, it’s terror, not just fear or anxiety) flies in the face of what you think you’re supposed to feel.
+Eventually, all of my clients and Conscious Weddings Course participants end up asking the same question: If I’m with such a great partner, why am I so terrified?
+It’s an understandable question to ask when you have the sense that you’ve met the person with whom you could spend the rest of your life as the terror (and yes, it’s terror, not just fear or anxiety) flies in the face of what you think you’re supposed to feel.
 The next question is: If I was with the right person, I wouldn’t be feeling this way.
-Again, an understandable conclusion since nothing in this culture prepares people for the normal fear and common terror that arise during an engagement.
+Again, an understandable conclusion since nothing in this culture prepares people for the normal fear and common terror that arise in intimate relationships.

 We had fallen out of close touch, but she knew that I had struggled with serious anxiety during my twenties so she called me for support.
 We talked every day, and within a few weeks she was able to identify that the safety and stability of her marriage is what allowed the anxiety to surface.
 In other words, the anxiety (fear, terror) had been living inside of her since she was child but she had always kept it at bay.
 She was a typical “good girl”: good grades, a good job, never stayed outside the expected lines.
 Her psyche lived inside a steel-clad box of expectations and busyness.